Pakenham line

 The Pakenham line is a commuter railway line on the Melbourne metropolitan railway network serving the city of Melbourne in Victoria, Australia.
-Operated by Metro Trains Melbourne, the line is coloured light blue and is one of the two lines that constitute the Caulfield group.
+Operated by Metro Trains Melbourne, the line is coloured light blue and is one of the three lines that constitute the Metro Tunnel Group.
 It is the city's longest metropolitan railway line at 58.8 km.
-The line runs from Flinders Street station in central Melbourne to East Pakenham station in the south-east, serving 28 stations via South Yarra, Caulfield, Oakleigh, and Dandenong.
+The line runs from Town Hall station in central Melbourne to East Pakenham station in the south-east, serving 24 stations via Caulfield, Oakleigh, and Dandenong.

 The line operates for approximately 20 hours a day (from approximately 4:00 am to around midnight) with 24 hour service available on Friday and Saturday nights.
 During peak hour, headways of up to 5 to 10 minutes are operated with services every 20 minutes during off-peak hours.
 Trains on the Pakenham line run with a seven-car formation operated by High Capacity Metro Trains.
+Since 1 February 2026, the Pakenham line is through routed with the Sunbury line, running through the Metro Tunnel via Town Hall station.

 Sections of the Pakenham line opened as early as 1859, with the line fully extended to Pakenham in October 1877.
 A limited number of stations were first opened, with infill stations progressively opened between 1879 and 2012.
 The line was built to connect Melbourne with the rural towns of Caulfield, Oakleigh, and Dandenong, amongst others.
 Significant growth has occurred since opening, with an extension to open on the Pakenham line one stop east to a new station in Pakenham East as part of the Level Crossing Removal Project.
 This extension opened on 3 June 2024.

 Since the 2010s, due to the heavily utilised infrastructure of the Pakenham line, significant improvements and upgrades have been made.
 A $15 billion upgrade of the corridor included the replacement of sleepers, the introduction of new signalling technology, the introduction of new rolling stock, the removal of all level crossings, and works associated with the Metro Tunnel project.
-These projects have improved the quality and safety of the line and will be completed by the opening of the Metro Tunnel in 2025.
+These projects have improved the quality and safety of the line and were completed by the opening of the Metro Tunnel in November 2025.